Treatment options for anal cancer vary depending on stage and type. The three treatment options for anal cancer include:

 On this page we describe the various types of treatment for anal cancer (surgery, chemotherapy and radiation) as well as emerging therapies.
 We also talk about treating non-squamous forms of anal cancer, as well as providing information on finding support during your treatment, and some helpful information from our experts.

 The US National Comprehensive Cancer Network (NCCN) produces an in-depth anal cancer treatment guidelines document that is updated yearly.
 The document has a detailed and technical overview of treatment pathways and regimens.
 NCCN is a not-for-profit alliance of 26 of the world’s leading cancer centers.
 Experts from these institutions regularly review and update the standard of care for many cancers.
-On this page we provide an overview of these guidelines.
+You can read the comprehensive guide for anal cancer patients and on this page we provide an overview of these guidelines.